-Twisty roads over from Colne made me late into the carpark.
-I wasn’t too sure of my whereabouts but a huge white sign on a hill ahead spelt out Welcome to Yorkshire – the Tour de France had been through last weekend.
+Twisty roads over from Colne made me late into the car park.
+I wasn’t too sure of my whereabouts, but a huge white sign on a hill ahead spelt out Welcome to Yorkshire – the Tour de France had been through last weekend.
 The other five were booted up and ready to go.
-Two are from Yorkshire so the score is 4 – 2.
+Two are from Yorkshire, so the score is 4 – 2 in favour of Lancashire.
 A long straight track took us onto Haworth Moor and then a descent into a pretty valley at The Bronte Bridge and waterfalls, mentioned by Charlotte in 1854.
-Everything round here has a connection, true or fabricated, to the Bronte Sisters.
-Today the stream was running empty so the waterfalls were disappointing.
+Everything around here has a connection, true or fabricated, to the Bronte Sisters.
+Today the stream was running empty, so the waterfalls were disappointing.
 Signs directed us up towards Top Withens – this is the first time I’ve noticed Japanese characters on a sign post in England, obviously reflecting the Brontes’ popularity with those tourists.
-The farm is now mostly ruined though one room has been restored and wooden benches added to serve as a refuge on The Pennine Way which we were now following.
+The farm is now mostly ruined, though one room has been restored and wooden benches added to serve as a refuge on The Pennine Way, which we were now following.
 The situation is said to have been used by Emily in Wuthering Heights.
 Lovely open space walking led across the moor and down to Walshaw Dene Reservoirs.
-As it was the PW the path had been flagged through the peaty terrain.
+As it was the PW, the path had been flagged through the peaty terrain.
 An early lunch break was called at the emptied middle reservoir.
 Time for a debate as to our onward route and much map gazing.

 We needed a visit to The Friendly pub up the road in Stanbury to restore our composure with a pint of Goose Eye Brewery’s Maillot Jaune, a blonde summer ale produced to celebrate the tour in Yorkshire.
 Delicious.
 Out of interest other local breweries have come up with the following imaginatively named special tour brews — On Yer Bike, Le Champion and Saddle Sore.